trn86/SparkExamples/README.md

 com.spark.cassandra.exmple -> Constains Spark RDD and Spark Sql example for connecting,reading,updating data with Spark Sql and with Datastax Cassandra Connector com.my.spark.context -> Create spark context and spark session

+## Cassandra Steps To Be Done

-To work with cassandra examples,you need to install apache cassadndra datatabse and python to connect to cqlsh (the cassandra client).
+To work with cassandra examples,you need to install apache cassandra datatabse and python to connect to cqlsh (the cassandra client).
 You need to created the keyspace (database) and then the table.Follow these steps in cqlsh :

 CREATE KEYSPACE mydb WITH replication = {'class':'SimpleStrategy', 'replication_factor' : 1};